-Some terms may be stronger indicators that a given text belongs to a certain category than to others.
+Some terms may be stronger indicators that a given text belongs to a certain category than others.
 Thus, we can give a score as to how strongly a term suggests a particular category.
 We clarify this by giving the following hypothetical example.

-"Carolina Panthers lost the Superbowl title to Chicago Bears due to the final minute touchdown."
+"Carolina Panthers lost the Superbowl title to Chicago Bears due to a last minute touchdown."

-In the above sentence, we have terms such as Bears and Panthers, which are related to wildlife.
+In the above sentence, we have the terms Bears and Panthers, which are related to wildlife.
 On the other hand, they are also the names of famous NFL football teams.
 Here we notice uncertainty in classifying the text to Wildlife or to Sports categories.
-The terms such as Superbowl and touchdown, in the same given text, suggests more certainty that the text is about Sports.
+Terms such as Superbowl and touchdown, in the same given text suggest with more certainty that the text is about Sports.